PalianPals/palianpals.github.io/docs/game-guides/cooking/StartCooking.md

 🍳**Required Produce**🍳 <br />
-This shows you wich produce and other ingredients you need to complete the recipe.<br /> You do not have to have all ingredients yourself, if a friend can step in and add the missing ingredient you both get the dishes!!<br />
+This shows you wich produce and other ingredients you need to complete the recipe.<br /> If you're cooking alone, then you DO have to have all ingredients.<br />
-If you're cooking alone, then you DO have to have all ingredients.<br /> <br />
+You do not have to have all ingredients yourself, if a friend can step in and add the missing ingredient you both get the dishes!!<br />  <br />
 ![REQUIRED](./img/Screenshots/REQUIRED.png) <br /> <br />
-You can also use starred ingredients, but you need to enable this **before** you start the recipe.<br />
+You can also use starred ingredients, but you need to enable this **before** you start the recipe.<br /> <br />
 ![REQUIRED](./img/Screenshots/STARREDGIF.gif).